-If you’re planning a thorough home renovation in the upcoming year, then this article is just for you.
+If you’re planning a thorough home renovation in 2020, then this article is just for you.
 Below are some practical tips to ensure your renovation project goes smoothly, on a budget, and, most importantly, safely.

 Whether you’re upgrading a period gem, rescuing a classic house from ruin, or breathing new life back into a worn out and neglected home, staying on budget is one of the crucial goals of your project.
 Don’t allow enthusiasm to get the best of you, and take time to carefully plan the renovation works.

 At the top of your list of things to prepare is the money you plan to spend on your renovation project.
 You’ll need to calculate your finance options.
 This will help your project run more smoothly while helping you keep track of your renovation budget more accurately.
 Make a house renovation checklist and follow it to a T. This checklist should include things you need before and after the project starts.